Thyroid Function Test

 Treatment Information

-Table of contents
+Table of contents:

 Buy Thyroid Blood Tests Online UK

-what's the difference between the Thyroid Profile 1 and Thyroid Profile 3?
+What's the difference between the Thyroid Profile 1 and Thyroid Profile 3?

 The Thyroid Profile 3 blood test detects TSH, T4 and T3 levels.

-the Thyroid Profile 1 blood test only detects TSH and T4 levels.
+The Thyroid Profile 1 blood test only detects TSH and T4 levels.
 It does not detect the T3 hormone.

 Where can I buy a thyroid function test kit?

-You can buy thyroid test kits online, which allow you to take a blood sample from the comfort of your own home, send it off to a lab, and receive results via an email or text message within 48 hours of the lab receiving the sample.
+You can buy thyroid test kits online, which allow you to take a blood sample from the comfort of your own home, send it off to a lab, and receive results via email or text message within 48 hours of the lab receiving the sample.

 Our thyroid blood test kits are easy to use and come with everything you need to safely acquire a sample at home and send it to our lab for testing.